Technigo/project-pizza/instructions.md

-### Step 5 - Order confirmation

-The final iteration involves confirming the user's order based on their previous choices.
-The program should evaluate the user's confirmation, and if the user confirms, a thank you message should be displayed using the `alert()` method, indicating that their meal will be prepared.
-If the user declines, a polite farewell message should be displayed using the `alert()` method, encouraging them to return for future orders.

 ## Stretch Goals

 So you’ve completed all the steps above?
 Great job!
 Make sure you've committed and pushed a version of your project before starting on the stretch goals.
 Remember that the stretch goals are optional.